dogoncouch/logdissect/README.md

 ## Support
 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub.

+## Contributing
+Contributions are welcome in the form of code, bug fixes, or testing feedback.
+For more on how to contribute to logdissect, see [README-CONTRIBUTING.md](README-CONTRIBUTING.md)

 ## Author
     Dan Persons (dpersonsdev@gmail.com)